chrysanthusobinna/django-portfolio/README.md

 ### Wireframes

-The wireframes for For the 50 were made using Balsamiq.
+The wireframes were made using Balsamiq.

 **Mobile and Desktop views for:**